dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

     - large support networks when things go wrong. they probably know a few dozen family members, possibly in their own city
+- need to emphacize why this class of people wants essentially the same thing as the others and why.

 ### Citizens Since or After Generation X